cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-exercises.md

 1. Check to see which files need to be added or removed: `git status`
 1. Add or remove any relevant files: `git add filename.ext` or `git rm filename.ext`
 1. Commit your code and leave a concise, yet descriptive commit message: `git commit -m "example message"`
+    1. During this step pre-commit may catch an error you missed.
+It may auto-fix your file or you may have to do it yourself.
+Regardless you will have to repeat `git add...` (for each modified file) and `git commit...`.
 1. Push your code: `git push origin <branch-name>`
 1. Create a new pull request and add a teammate as a reviewer
 1. We’ll end the day by reviewing each other’s PRs